 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Recreational Equipment, Inc. (REI) reported total greenhouse gas emissions of approximately 1,101,468,000 kg CO2e.
-This figure includes 6,010,000 kg CO2e from Scope 1 emissions, 26,983,000 kg CO2e from Scope 2 emissions, and a significant 1,068,475,000 kg CO2e from Scope 3 emissions, which encompasses various categories such as purchased goods and services, employee commuting, and downstream transportation.
-REI has set ambitious climate commitments, aiming for a 47% reduction in absolute Scope 1 and 2 emissions by 2030, using 2019 as the baseline year.
+This includes Scope 1 emissions of about 6,010,000 kg CO2e, Scope 2 emissions of approximately 26,983,000 kg CO2e, and significant Scope 3 emissions totalling around 1,068,475,000 kg CO2e.
+The latter category encompasses various activities, with the largest contributions from purchased goods and services (approximately 772,152,000 kg CO2e) and downstream transportation and distribution (about 187,290,000 kg CO2e).
+REI has set ambitious climate commitments, aiming for a 47% reduction in absolute Scope 1 and 2 emissions by 2030, based on a 2019 baseline.
 Additionally, they plan to reduce Scope 3 emissions by the same percentage within the same timeframe.
 Long-term, REI is committed to achieving net-zero emissions across its entire value chain by 2050, with a target to reduce total emissions (Scopes 1, 2, and 3) by 90% from 2019 levels by 2050.
-Furthermore, they aim for 41% of their suppliers, based on emissions from purchased goods and services, to have science-based targets by 2025.
-These commitments align with the Science Based Targets Initiative (SBTi) and reflect REI's dedication to addressing climate change and reducing its carbon footprint in the retail sector.
+Furthermore, REI aims for 41% of its suppliers, measured by emissions from purchased goods and services, to have science-based targets by 2025.
+These targets align with the Science Based Targets Initiative (SBTi) and reflect REI's commitment to sustainable practices within the retail sector.

 Access structured emissions data, company-specific emission factors, and source documents